149-code/Face-Recognition-with-Keras/README.md

 # Face-Recognition-with-Keras

-A folder of Python Programms to create and train a face recognition model
+A Repository of Python Programms to create and train a face recognition model

 Includes: